I'm a member

 Printer Friendly Version

-DESCRIPTIONAtrial fibrillation (AF) is a supraventricular tachyarrhythmia, characterized by disorganized atrial activation with ineffective atrial ejection.
-The underlying mechanism of AF involves interplay between electrical triggering events and the myocardial substrate that permits propagation and maintenance of the aberrant electrical circuit.
+Atrial fibrillation (AF) is a supraventricular tachyarrhythmia, characterized by disorganized atrial activation with ineffective atrial ejection.
+The underlying mechanism of AF involves interplay between electrical triggering events that initiate AF and the myocardial substrate that permits propagation and maintenance of the aberrant electrical circuit.
 The most common focal trigger of AF appears to be located within the cardiac muscle that extends into the pulmonary veins.
 The atria are frequently abnormal in patients with AF and demonstrate enlargement or increased conduction time.
 Atrial flutter is a variant of atrial fibrillation.

 The maze procedure entails making incisions in the heart that: